juke31123/MVMoney/README.md

 ###  INFO
 - **Important:**
-  The Script Will Work at any Screenresoultion.
+  The Script Will Work at any Screen resoultion.
   To use the Money Dupe you need the Ghost_Upgrade.vpk in you tf/custom folder, you can get it via the linked video.

 ### 💰 MvM Money Dupe